Discover India with Anupy Singla

 The afternoon is at leisure for shopping Jaipur’s most exclusive boutiques:

-Narain Niwas is home to Hot Pink which houses the collection of India’s top designers, including IIdly Thierry Journo that has an exquisite collection of rugs, cushions, and throws and Andraab for very high quality cashmere shawls, scarves, bedspreads and throws, Their collection includes hand-embroidered shawls which take over three years to complete.
+Narain Niwas is home to Hot Pink which houses the collection of India’s top designers, including IIdly Thierry Journo that has an exquisite collection of rugs, cushions, and throws and Andraab for high quality cashmere shawls, scarves, bedspreads and throws, Their collection includes hand-embroidered shawls which take over three years to complete.

 Tonight feast on contemporary Indian cuisine, at Johri.
 The restaurant at The Johri serves an evolving menu of organic vegetarian Indian fare focused on farm-fresh produce and inventive flavors.
 The menu has been curated by Chef Vikram Arora and led by Chef Son Kumar.